AllenInstitute/Human_all_active_models_EAP/README.md

-# Cellular classes in the human brain revealed in vivo by heartbeat-related modulation of the extracellular action potential waveform (Cell Reports'20)
+# "Cellular classes in the human brain revealed in vivo by heartbeat-related modulation of the extracellular action potential waveform" (Mosher*, Wei* et al, Cell Reports, 2020)

 ## Instructions
 ### Download morphology from allsdk